What To Do When It Rains on Your Photo Shoot

 Grand Central: Always a favorite for shoots – rain or shine – because it is such a landmark, Grand Central offers both a covered space and no permit needed (in practice).
 You can get into Grand Central 24/7, and believe it or not, you can find a few spots away from the maddening crowd to take great photos.
 That said, it is a very, very dark location especially when it is raining outside.
 Also, while the cops always look the other way for photo shoots (you technically are supposed to have a permit for professional photography in Grand Central), you should know that scheduling a shoot during rush hour will indeed get the cops attention.
 Also, do not use a tripod, and I wouldn’t bother with a flash as well.
 The ceilings are too high anyway.

-Central Park: Not many good rainy day options here, but your first bet would be the Dairy, as it is covered and will give you a view of the park.
-Also, try underneath the Bethesda Fountain mosaic arch.
-This is a very dark location, and no doubt the space will be inhabited by many performers blocking your shot.
+Central Park: You are pretty much out of luck if you are caught in the rain in Central Park.
+Still, you have two options: the Dairy or the mosaic arcade by the Bethesda Fountain.
+The mosaic arch is a very dark location, and no doubt the space will be inhabited by many performers blocking your shot.
 But, you can still look out onto the fountain and get the iconic staircase shot.

 The Subway: If you were looking to have a gritty, NYC feel to your shoot and rain is getting in the way, why not go down into the subway for a dry view of real life in the city?
 You could do a documentary-style shoot going from station to station, shots on the train itself, or even stick to one station.
 Several of the subway stations are worth a photo shoot on their own, including the lovely seascape mosaics in the 81st Street/Museum of Natural History stop on the B/C line, or the statues in the walls of the Eastern Parkway/Brooklyn Museum stop on the 2/3 line.